ViktoriaThmrv/mental-health-survey/Project.md

 |                          50 |

 ### 6. Analyzing treatment rates across different countries
-The query aims to calculate the overall percentage of respondents who have sought treatment for mental health issues.
+This query helps us understand the prevalence of mental health treatment-seeking behavior across different countries.
+By calculating the treatment rate for each country, we can see how many respondents sought treatment for mental health issues relative to the total number of respondents in each country.

 #### Query Explanation
+Here, the inner subquery calculates the treatment rate for each country represented in the table, which is done by grouping the data by country and counting the total number of respondents `(COUNT(*))` and the number of respondents who sought treatment `(SUM(CASE WHEN treatment = 'Yes' THEN 1 ELSE 0 END))`.

+Then, the treatment rate is calculated as the percentage of respondents who sought treatment `(SUM(treatment = 'Yes'))` out of the total number of respondents for each country.
+This calculation is expressed as `SUM(CASE WHEN treatment = 'Yes' THEN 1 ELSE 0 END) * 100 / COUNT(*)`.

-Here, we analyze the treatment rates for mental health issues across different countries represented in the table.
-This calculates the treatment rate for each country and ranks them based on their treatment rates.
+After the treatment rates have been calculated for each country in the subquery, the outer query selects the country and treatment rate columns from the subquery result.
+Then, the `RANK()` window function assigns a rank to each country based on their treatment rates.
+We use the `RANK()` function to order the countries by treatment rate in descending order and assign a rank to each row accordingly.

 ```sql
 SELECT